-State-of-the-art equipment and sophisticated analytical chemistry techniques are provided by the Analytical Chemistry Shared Service to cover a broad variety of needs.
+State-of-the-art equipment and sophisticated analytical chemistry techniques are provided by the Analytical Chemistry Shared Resource to cover a broad variety of needs.
 Personnel are trained experts in the operation and maintenance of this equipment, as well as having the expertise to develop and optimize the appropriate methods.
 Available equipment includes:

 Liquid Chromatography-Mass Spectrometry (LC-MS)

 LC-MS instrumentation includes a ThermoElectron TSQ Quantum Ultra and a TSQ Quantum triple-quadrupole mass spectrometer with electrospray and atmospheric pressure chemical ionization.
 These instruments are the centerpiece of the laboratory and represent some of the most technically advanced triple-quadrupole technology available today.
 They are used for both quantitative and qualitative analysis of small molecules in biological samples.
 The sensitivity and selectivity of their design makes it ideal for measuring drug and biochemical marker levels in complex biological matrices.
 The linear dynamic range of the triple-quadrupole-based mass analyzer makes this the ideal instrument for quantitative analysis, especially for those studies involving pharmacokinetics.

 GC-MS instrumentation includes a ThermoElectron Trace DSQ, containing a computer-controlled GC coupled to a single-quadrupole mass spec detector with electron ionization (EI) and chemical ionization (CI) available in either positive or negative ion modes.
 This instrument is used mainly for quantitative analysis of volatile compounds such as eicosanoids and lipids.
 The extreme sensitivity of GC-MS makes it the technique of choice for volatile and very low mass compounds.